 Spending time with your children is a part of the parenting experience.
-You want to bond and form strong relationships with them, acting as a guide through their life.
+You want to bond and form strong relationships with them, acting as a guide throughout their life.
 However, a divorce can change how and when you can spend time with your kids.
 Creating a parenting schedule is a critical part of the divorce process, but it can be challenging to decide what type of schedule works best for the whole family.

 Slowiaczek Albers PC, LLO knows how important it is to have quality time with your children.
 That’s why we are here to help explain potential arrangements and what might work best for you and your family.